Programvareverkstedet/mysqladm-rs/docs/installation.md

 ### ... without `systemd-creds`

 If you do not have systemd, or if you do not want to use `systemd-creds`, you can also set the password in any other file on the system.
-Be careful to ensure that the file is not readable by unprivileged users, as it would yield them too much access to the mysql server.
+Be careful to ensure that the file is not readable by unprivileged users, as it would yield them too much access to the MySQL server.
 Edit `/etc/muscl/muscl.conf` and set the `mysql_password_file` option below `[database]` to point to the file containing the password.

 If you are using systemd, you should also create an override to unset the `ImportCredential=` line.
 Run `systemctl edit muscl.service` and add the following lines: